soduco/soduco.github.io/datasets.md

 This knowledge graph was created automatically: it necessarily contains errors resulting from the various processes used to produce it (directory entries segmentation, OCR, NER, geocoding, linking, etc.).

+We plan to publish more data about other activities and business types by the end of the project.